 Maui Pasta began having lease issues and even a severe electrical fire, and needed a new home, but was unable to find appropriate rental space on the island.
 Concurrently, best friends Patricia and Stephen, decided to become husband and wife.
 Stephen, Patricia, and business partner Debra closed Maui Pasta in Hawaii, and opened a new business, Maui Pasta Arizona, in Patricia and Debra’s new home, Scottsdale.

 At their business’ new location at The Shops at Gainey Ranch, the trio has opened a Factory Café and Sit-down and Take-Out Restaurant serving fresh pastas, sauces, baked goods, panini, award-winning dips, and homemade desserts.

 They make their own ricotta and mascarpone cheeses for added freshness and delectability of their dishes!
 One mainstay of their menu on Maui that they offer here is “Family Meals” – fresh, hot and healthy dinners for four or six, that folks can call in and take home to their families.
 They also provide a marketplace, selling the same fresh and uncooked pastas, sauces, baked goods, dips, and desserts, where customers can stop by for a meal they can make for themselves at home.
 Their pride is that their food is always fresh, with no added preservatives.

 Patricia has a saying that is important to her and everything that Maui Pasta produces – “If it is not made with Love, it is not Italian food,” and assures that “every customer that enters our establishment will be treated with Aloha!”
 As customers arrive, they will be able to watch pasta and baked goods being produced as part of their dining experience.

-Maui Pasta at the Shops at Gainey Ranch opens at 7am to offer specialty coffee drinks and freshly baked Italian confections, and remains open through lunch and dinner, offering a full menu, along with grab and go meals and “lunch express meals” to serve the employees of local businesses who want a quick bite.
-They also offer catering, and will have a BYOB license in May, 2018 and a full liquor license by the end of the Summer.
+Maui Pasta at the Shops at Gainey Ranch offers specialty coffee drinks and freshly baked Italian confections, and remains open through lunch and dinner, offering a full menu, along with grab and go meals and “lunch express meals” to serve the employees of local businesses who want a quick bite.
+They also offer catering, and Italian wines, local beer, and cocktails.